websockets-rs/rust-websocket/README.md

 ## Installation

-To add a library release version from [crates.io](https://crates.io/crates/websocket) to a Cargo project, add this to the 'depends' section of your Cargo.toml:
+To add a library release version from [crates.io](https://crates.io/crates/websocket) to a Cargo project, add this to the 'dependencies' section of your Cargo.toml:

 ```INI
 websocket = "~0.1.0"